 In this letter, we propose a unified method to characterize, reconstruct, and propagate quantum trajectories which are non-locally correlated in time.
 It applies to any form of the system-bath Hamiltonian and scales favorably with respect to the system size and length of the time correlation.
 The scheme is based on a black-box analysis that extracts all available information from samples of initial trajectories generated experimentally or numerically.
 This information is stored in a collection of non-Markovian dynamical maps, which describes the propagation of the initial state of the system to a later time with full account for the time correlations in the trajectories.
 Then, a transformation of these maps is performed to obtain a set of transfer tensors that sort out correlations over different times.
 These tensors are the central object of this letter and serve two purposes: On the one hand, under the assumption of time-translational invariance, the tensor formalism can be used in a multiplicative fashion to propagate the state of the system to arbitrarily long times, leading to a non-perturbative and efficient algorithm for simulating dissipative quantum systems.
 On the other hand, the tensor multiplication method can be identified as the formal solution to the Nakajima-Zwanzig equation, such that one can reconstruct the system Hamiltonian and the memory kernel from the tensors, and therefore design a procedure for non-Markovian quantum process tomography.

-\textit{Extraction of non-Markovian dynamical maps}.---Let us begin by describing a systematic procedure to extract the dynamical maps \cite{Choi1975} of a quantum system.
-Whether in the context of a computer simulation or of a controlled experimental setup, we assume that the initial stages of a quantum trajectory can be monitored to arbitrary accuracy.
+\textit{Extraction of non-Markovian dynamical maps}.---The concept of dynamical maps \cite{Choi1975} has been extensively explored as it contains all possible information on a quantum dynamical system \cite{Chruscinski2011,Rivas2010,Breuer2009}.
 It is known from studies in quantum process tomography \cite{Nielsen2000,Altepeter2003,Mohseni2008} that it is possible to obtain the dynamical map by adopting the concept of black-box engineering.
 The standard approach is to initialize the dynamics with a complete basis set of the Hilbert space and then perform an input-output analysis of the propagation.